 It may be hard to acknowledge, but bias in the hiring process happens daily at countless companies.
-Many times, this bias goes unnoticed because it’s unconscious, but the results are detrimental.
+Many times, biases go unnoticed because they're subconscious, but the results are detrimental.
+Great talent is won by companies who address the problem of unconscious bias head-on.

 Promoting inclusive hiring benefits both the company and its employees.
-Here’s exactly why inclusive hiring practices matter so much and 6 easy ones you can start with after reading this blog.
+Here’s exactly why inclusive hiring practices matter so much, plus 6 clear strategies you can implement today:

 What is Inclusive Hiring?